 The course is designed to cater for engineers and non-engineers alike, with a range of provided background materials that make the course suitable for both beginners and experienced professionals seeking a refresher for the underlying concepts behind hydrologic and hydraulic modelling applications.

-Attendees earn CPD hours/points with professional organisations for at least 5 hours per course.
+Take sessions anytime, at your own pace, with unlimited course access for 4 months.
+Attendees earn CPD hours/points with professional organisations for at least 5 hours per course (therefore 40+ hours for the series).

 Attendees will increase their knowledge of modelling techniques for closed conduits and the sensitivity of predicted results to the selected parameters and learn: